lagom/lagom/docs/manual/java/releases/Migration15.md

 ### Service Ports

-Lagom 1.5.0 now has support for SSL calls for gRPC integration and new a build setting was introduced to configure https port for a given service manually.
+Lagom 1.5.0 now has support for SSL calls for gRPC integration and a new build setting was introduced to configure the https port for a given service manually.

-In Maven, the new setting is called `serviceHttpsPost`.
+In Maven, the new setting is called `serviceHttpsPort`.
 To keep the names aligned, we are deprecating  `servicePort` in favour of `serviceHttpPort`.

 In sbt, the new setting is called `lagomServiceHttpsPort`.
 To keep the names aligned, we are deprecating  `lagomServicePort` in favour of `lagomServiceHttpPort`.